deafgreatdane/google_oauth_calendar/README.md

 Specifically, it

-* creates a User model with name &amp; email pulled from Google, and a place to store their access token
+* creates a User model with name &amp; email pulled from Google, and a place to store their access and refresh token
-* initializes omniauth to use the google-oath2 strategy for signin
+* initializes omniauth to use the google-oauth2 strategy for signin
 * creates a SessionsController to react to signin/signout
 * installs a basic root controller that has view showing signin/signout links, and queries the list of the user's calendars via the google/api_client